harshavattem/Competitive-Programming-questions/README.md

 git push origin master
 ```

-- Create a new pull request from your forked repository
+- Create a new pull request from your forked repository.
 - Your PR gets merged! 🎃
 - Now you can help others do the same.